peterhanlon/botdefender/README.md

 There are a number of scenarios that are used to block traffic, an example of the sort of blocking rules that exist are below.
-It's worth mentioning there are circuit breakers around these scenarios that break if BotDefender isn't totally confident that the traffic is a bot.
+It's worth mentioning there are circuit breakers around these scenarios that break if Bot Defender isn't totally confident that the traffic is a bot.

 ##High Level Block Scenarios
 * Block excessive activity for a given IP